bazelbuild/bazel-blog/_posts/2019-02-01-dynamic-spawn-scheduler.md

 As you can see, the remote-only configuration gave us better results than the local-only configuration for clean builds, but the remote-only configuration became unacceptably slow for incremental builds.
 As expected, though, dynamic execution won heads-down in all cases: clean builds were many times faster than they are with local or remote execution alone, and incremental builds were essentially the same.

-## Future work and credits
+## Caveats and future work

 There still are some problems to be resolved, of course, and is why this feature is still **experimental**.

 The major one is that *using this feature can lead to correctness issues unless you can guarantee that the local build environment matches the remote one* (if you cannot do this, avoid using this feature).

 Minor issues include the fact that local workers do not support cancellations ([#614](https://github.com/bazelbuild/bazel/issues/614])); high build timing variance depending on how the actions are scheduled; an artificial delay before running actions locally ([#7327](https://github.com/bazelbuild/bazel/issues/7327)); and making sure remote caches are populated even when we cancel actions ([#7328](https://github.com/bazelbuild/bazel/issues/7328)).

+## Credits

 As a historical note, [@philwo](https://github.com/philwo/) originally implemented the dynamic spawn scheduler as a Google-internal module.
 The reason was simplicity because the code needed to directly interact with the Forge module. [@jin](https://github.com/jin/) later worked on generalizing the code to support both Forge and RBE and is who brought you this feature in Bazel 0.21.
 I, [@jmmv](https://julio.meroh.net/), am only the messenger and a performance tester.